Museum Park Ibaraki Nature Museum

 Detailed Information

-The Museum Park Ibaraki Nature Museum is one of Japan's largest nature experience museums, located alongside the Sugao Pond, which is one of the largest natural environment conservation areas in Ibaraki Prefecture.
-Covering approximately 15.8 hectares (equivalent to about 3.5 Tokyo Domes), the museum's fundamental philosophy is "to learn from the past, to understand the present, and to measure the future," allowing visitors to enjoy learning about the relationship between nature and humanity.
-It opened in 1994 as a comprehensive social education institution related to nature rooted in the local environment of Ibaraki.
+Museum Park Ibaraki Nature Museum is one of Japan’s largest nature experience museums, located on the banks of Sugo-numa, one of Ibaraki Prefecture’s largest natural conservation areas.
+Set on a vast site of about 15.8 hectares—roughly 3.5 times the size of Tokyo Dome—it is guided by the philosophy of “learning from the past, understanding the present, and anticipating the future,” allowing visitors to enjoy learning about the relationship between nature and people.
+It opened in 1994 as a comprehensive social education institution dedicated to nature, rooted in the natural environment of Ibaraki.

 #Museums/Museums